psjay/buffer-closer.nvim/README.md

 # Buffer Closer

-A NeoVim plugin that provides a convenient way to close buffers, windows, or exit Vim with a single keypress.
+A Neovim plugin that provides a convenient way to close buffers, windows, or exit Vim with a single keypress.

 ## Features